cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-add-uikit-to-angular.md

     ```scss
     /* UIKit */
     @import "../../node_modules/uikit/src/scss/variables";
-    @import "../../node_modules/uikit/src/scss/mixins-theme";
+    @import "../../node_modules/uikit/src/scss/mixins";
-    @import "../../node_modules/uikit/src/scss/uikit-theme";
+    @import "../../node_modules/uikit/src/scss/uikit";
     /* Custom Variables */
     @import 'variables';
     @import 'mixins';
     @import 'custom';
     ```

-6. To use your variables in other components, you'll have to import it into every <br/>
-`component-name.component.scss` file like so:
+6. To use your variables in other components, you'll have to import them into every `component-name.component.scss` file like so.
+But because we added the `/styles` directory to `"stylePreprocessorOptions"` in our `angular.json` file, we can leave off the path which makes things much cleaner:

     ```scss
+    /* component-name.component.scss */
-    @import '~src/styles/variables';
+    @import 'variables';
     ```

 7. Since we updated `angular.json` you'll have to restart your server.